PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_eflite_convergence_pixfalcon.md

 - Tilt servos (right/left)
 - Elevons (left/right)

+These can be wired to flight controller outputs more-or-less in any way you want (though outputs for motors should be grouped together, and so on).

-These can be configured in the [Actuators Configuration](../config/actuators.md) by following the instructions for VTOL tiltrotor geometry and output configuration.
+The outputs are configured in the [Actuators Configuration](../config/actuators.md) by following the instructions for VTOL tiltrotor geometry and output configuration.
 Note that you will need to start from the [Generic Tiltrotor VTOL](../airframes/airframe_reference.md#vtol_vtol_tiltrotor_generic_tiltrotor_vtol) frame.

 Note that left and right in the configuration screen and frame reference are defined from the perspective of a human pilot inside a real plane (or looking from above, as shown below):

 <img src="../../assets/airframes/types/VTOLTiltRotor_eflite_convergence.svg" width="300px" />

 ### Flight Controller